mratmeyer/rsslookup/README.md

       # In the worker/ directory
       npx wrangler deploy
       ```
-    - Remember to set the `HCAPTCHA_SECRET` in your deployed worker's environment using `wrangler secret put`.
+    - Remember to set the `CLOUDFLARE_TURNSTILE_SECRET` in your deployed worker's environment using `wrangler secret put`.

 ## Available Scripts